Improvements for mlrose applied to the Traveling Salesperson Problem: ga

 To mitigate the presented issue of the recombination strategy, we would like to have a natural notion of direction of traversal of a tour, so we could figure out whether we would need to reverse the parent $\pi_2$ before recombining it with $\pi_1$.
 But since we lack an adequate mathematical notion, we factor out the two possibilities of tour traversals of $\pi_2$ in a different way.

 When recombining $\pi_1$ and $\pi_2$, we actually consider two candidate offsprings: offspring $\pi_3$ from $\pi_1$ and $\pi_2$ and offspring $\pi_4$ from $\pi_1$ and $\pi_2^*$.
-See \cref{fig:child2} for an illustration of $\pi_4$ for the extreme example from before and \cref{fig:parents_re} for $\pi_3$.
 We then compare the fitness values of the two candidate offsprings, i.e., we compare $\ell(\pi_3)$ and $\ell(\pi_4)$, and keep only the better one as the recombination result.
 Following our observation from the previous section, we expect that one offspring of two fit parents results from a direction-conforming recombination and the other does not.
 (Of course, it still can happen that the two parents are bad mates for other reasons, i.e., they can still be structurally insufficiently compatible.)

 This way we turn the original recombination operator into a reversal-invariant recombination operator.
 Note that our proposed recombination operator is beneficial not only for \gls{tsp}, but generally for all problems with this reversal symmetry of the genetic encoding of individuals.